 The mere illusion of public benefit, while judicially approved and mass-rights-infringing harm complexly penetrates throughout countless non-rights-infringing (i.e. innocent) lives, is tragically pathetically acceptable by way too many people; a majority that truly occupies humanity’s greatest power — strength in numbers — but a majority pathetically manipulated by dominating and selfish oligarchical desires.

-As liberty is an unalienable right, then (at least certain popular) psychedelic experiences (which factually harm nobody by default — at least based upon the furthest reach of conclusive science) cannot possibly be nationally illegal.
+As liberty is an unalienable right, then psychedelic experiences that factually harm nobody by default (at least based upon the furthest reach of conclusive science) cannot possibly be nationally illegal.
 Moreover, the harmless acts (e.g. mere possession) enabling those experiences cannot be judicially banned nor regulated.

 Corruption against the liberty that has been (and continues to be) inclusively militarily fought for is flagrant, and a serious red flag (if not a series of them) that continues to be inappropriately ignored, while our nation resultingly demonstrates an exacerbating destabilization behind the mainstream propaganda curtain.

-Unbearably popular and selfish spin is terribly wearing our nation down on the credibility front.
+Unbearably popular and selfish spin is terribly wearing our nation down on the credibility and reality-adherence front.

-All veterans need our public support, but not just the verbal and superficial expression of that support, which is too often weak to a degree raising the question of sincerity.
+All such veterans need our public support, but not just the superficial expression of that support, which is too often weak to a degree raising the question of sincerity.

-The support needed is by a responsible and dutiful public capable of ensuring oligarchical pressures are honorable.
-That obviously includes the critical decision regarding when to turn people into veterans by way of serious danger.
+That obviously includes the critical decision regarding when people should become veterans by way of exposure to horribly serious danger.

 Basically repeating for emphasis, that support is severely lacking, while such pressures instead rampantly extend on behalf of the selfish side during conflicts of interest to serious national deterioration, so in effect forms a complex civil war to define liberty by law to unethically secure certain oligarchical power in the continuously tumultuous bid for power — the ironically pathetic ‘king of the hill’ mental illness against public safety.

-In this purely energetic and balancing reality, all power can only be temporary and fully paid for by powerlessness within a balancing reality of pure energy (at least according to the furthest application of mainstream science), so excessive power hunger is pointless and sick — so obviously not a good base for leadership.
+In this purely energetic and balancing reality, all power can only be temporary and fully paid for by a counter-balancing powerlessness (at least according to the furthest application of mainstream science), so excessive power hunger is ironically pitiful and obviously not a good base for leadership.

-Balance is required for stability, which is required for composure, which is required for competence, which is required for genuine progress, which is required for civility, which is required for health (basically balance).
+Balance is needed for stability, which is needed for composure, which is needed for competence, which is needed for genuine progress, which is needed for civility, which is needed for health (basically balance).

 Given that technology is increasingly and rather rapidly becoming more powerful and less expensive, the risk of a major technological strike by insane forces capable of severely crippling (if not destroying) our species continues to rise.

-Sure there are people espousing the value of stress management, but that remains a relatively small drop in the ocean compared to the dramatic public force necessary for optimal societal stability, so genuine progress.
+Sure there are people espousing the value of stress management, but that remains a relatively small drop in the ocean compared to the dramatic public force necessary for optimal societal stability.

 It also unfortunately leaves us with a muddy definition of the word stress, which is terribly unhelpful.
 Stress is sometimes defined as always bad, but that definition is problematic, because healthy pressures are easier to communicate when stress is simply any pressure inherently without judgement (e.g. the stress from a healthy workout, the stress of a violent encounter, and so on).

-Therefore relying only upon the physics definition of stress for clearly optimal communication (that definition basically being one body distorting another body), ultimately stress and change are synonymous.
+Therefore relying only upon the physics definition of stress for clearly optimal communication (that definition basically being one body seamlessly energetically distorting another body), ultimately stress and change are synonymous.